jupyterhub/zero-to-jupyterhub-k8s/README.md

-# Zero to Jupyterhub with Kubernetes
+# Zero to JupyterHub with Kubernetes

 **This is a work in process.**